fxm90/dev-notes/README.md

 ## 41 – Create a dynamic color for light- and dark mode
-🎨 Using the gist [UIColor+MakeDynamicColor.swift](https://gist.github.com/fxm90/fd217b463222afd6eabcb006fb26d92e) we can create a custom `UIColor`, that generates its color data dynamically based on the current `userInterfaceStyle`.
+🎨 Using the gist [UIColor+MakeDynamicColor.swift](https://gist.github.com/fxm90/fd217b463222afd6eabcb006fb26d92e) we can create a custom `UIColor` that generates its color data dynamically based on the current `userInterfaceStyle`.

 Furthermore this method falls back to the `lightVariant` color for iOS versions prior to iOS 13.

 ## #40 – `UITableViewCell` extension that declares a static identifier